dennisabrams/teamspeak-banner/README.md

 ### Installation

-1. Create a new folder `ts3-banner` inside of the root folder of your web server and clone the repo inside of it.
+1. Create a new folder `ts3-banner` inside the root folder of your web server and clone the repo inside of it.
 Default path: `var/www/html`.

    ```sh
    git clone https://github.com/dennisabrams/teamspeak3-banner.git ts3-banner